shxrklol/tsunami/README.md

 > [!WARNING]
 > This exploit requires taking apart your chromebook and is HIGHLY discouraged.
 > Please only proceed if you are a professional.
+I nor anyone else who made
-I am not responsible for any damages done to your device.
+> the exploit are not responsible for any damages done to your device.

 <div align="center">
   <h1>